||2 months ago|

 peer_application_traffic_secret.
 Keys and IVs lengths are the same as the handshake's ones.

-Once the plaintext is padded, Alice encrypts it with her
+Once the plain text is ready to be sent, Alice encrypts it with her

-local_application_iv in the same way than during the handshake authentication phase.
-Alice add the padded message length as an additional associated data to the AES GCM encrypt function.
+local_application_iv in the way described above.
+Alice add the cipher text length (including GCM tag) as an additional associated data (AAD) to the AES GCM encrypt function (encoded to 4 bytes in big endian).
 Therefore, message lengths are authenticated and cannot be tampered.

-When Alice receive a message, she reads the first few bytes to get the message length and then wait for the full message to be received.
-Once received the exact length, Alice can decrypt the message with her
+When Alice receives a message, she reads the first 4 bytes to get the message length and waits for the exact amout of bytes to be received.
+Then she decrypts the message with her

-peer_application_key and verify the authenticity of the message (length and content).
+peer_application_key and verifies its authenticity (length and content).

-Then, Alice reads the first bytes of the padded plaintext to get the actual length of the unpadded plaintext.
-Thus, she just have to read the first N bytes of the padded plaintext and discard the remaining bytes.
-An example of this unpadding process in python:
+Then, Alice reads the first 4 bytes of the padded plain text to get the actual length of the real plain text.
+Thus, she just has to read the first N bytes of the padded plain text and discard the remaining bytes (there are no remaining bytes if Bob didn't use padding).
+An implementation of this unpadding process in python:

 AFAIK, the PSEC protocol provide all expected properties described earlier: